orbit-foundation/elixir/SYNTAX.md

-# Project Calculus - Syntax
+# Elixir Math - Syntax
-_Note: Project Calculus is a codename.
-The language is called SumScript._

 ### Pots
 All of SumScript is based around pots.
 A pot is a collection of expressions revolving around variables.
 You can declare a pot like so: